What is Billable Utilization Rate and Why It Matters

 Stafiz makes it possible to track the billable utilization rate of past projects, in real time, and to gain visibility over the forecast.
 This makes it easier to identify opportunities that correspond to different profiles, and avoid cross-contracting.

 Finally, they provide the visibility needed to adjust recruitment policies, and always optimize capacity in relation to demand.
-Better anticipation of overloads and underloads means clearer recruitment policies, at the right time.
+Better anticipating overload and underload implies clearer recruitment policies, at the right time.

-Discover Stafiz, the complete and predictive resource planning management tool for your teams.
-Gain in performance while satisfying your staff thanks to optimal management.
+Discover Stafiz, the management tool for resource planning complete and predictive for your teams.
+Gain in performance while satisfying your employees thanks to optimal management.

-Work to simplify processes for employees working on billable projects.
+Work to simplify processes for employees who work on billable projects.

-For IT Services : shorten the inter-contract period
+For IT Services : reduce the inter-contract period

 By systematically reducing the number of intercontracts, billable utilization rate can be improved.

-This requires greater visibility on the risk of intercontracting and the options for relocating employees.
+To do this, we need to have more visibility on the risk of inter-contract and the options for relocating employees.

-To do this, set up intelligent alerts that warn you when a collaborator is about to go into inter-contract to try to place him or her on another billable project.
+To do this, set up smart alerts that warn you when an employee is about to go on an inter-contract to try to place them on another billable project.

-Ideally, your resource planning tool gives you the necessary visibility on upcoming availabilities and on projects that are close to being won.
-This makes it easier for you to know which opportunities correspond to employees on inter-contract, so that you can replace them.
+Ideally, your resource planning tool gives you the visibility you need into upcoming availability and which projects are close to being won.
+This helps you to find out more easily which opportunities correspond to employees on inter-contract to reposition them.